-Working as an eating disorder recovery coach feels like such a gift in my life after years of struggle and at last recovery from my own eating disorder.
-I feel so blessed to be able to do this work today.
+Working as an eating disorder recovery coach feels like such a gift after years of struggle and at last recovery from my own eating disorder.
+I feel extremely grateful to be able to do this work today.

-I made the career move from working as a dietitian to working as an eating disorder recovery coach after realizing that it was the coaching aspect of the dietetics work that I loved the most and wanted to focus all my attention on.
-I find it deeply rewarding to be able to support individuals in the day-to-day aspects of their recovery journeys like I would have wanted, and to help them bring about the awakening and strengthening of their vibrant, healthy selves from this coaching perspective.
+I made the career transition from working as a dietitian to working as an eating disorder recovery coach after realizing that it was the coaching aspect of the dietetics work that I loved the most and wanted to focus all my attention on.
+I find it so rewarding to be able to support individuals in the day-to-day aspects of their recovery journeys like I would have wanted, and to help them bring about the awakening and strengthening of their vibrant, healthy selves from a coaching perspective.